lampajr/oci-storage-initializer/GET_STARTED.md

 This will generate a new container image like `quay.io/${USER}/oci-storage-initializer:${VERSION}`

+> [!NOTE]
+> If testing locally using Podman, you might need to ensure the parameter `--load` is passed to the `docker build` command so you can later inject the local-built image inside KinD.

 ### Create the environment

 We assume all [prerequisites](#prerequisites) are satisfied at this point.